Gunti-Swathi/Prescription_analyser/README.md

 Through this project, we aim to not only enhance the accuracy of prescription digitization but also enable informed decision-making, improving the quality of healthcare delivery worldwide.

-Obs

-## Abstract

-The healthcare industry often faces significant challenges in interpreting handwritten prescriptions, primarily due to the illegible and inconsistent handwriting commonly used by healthcare professionals.
-This issue can lead to misinterpretation, resulting in delays or errors in medication understanding, ultimately affecting patient care and pharmacist efficiency.
-To address these challenges, we propose "PharmaBot," a comprehensive solution designed to automate the extraction, organization, and interpretation of handwritten prescription data.

-PharmaBot leverages GEMINI optical character recognition (OCR) technology, with the assistance of the GEMINI vision bot, to extract pertinent information from handwritten prescriptions, converting unstructured content into a clear, structured format.
-The system organizes this extracted data into categories such as medication names, dosages, instructions, and other relevant details.
-Additionally, PharmaBot incorporates an intelligent chatbot powered by a rule-based approach using Retrieval-Augmented Generation (RAG) to enhance its ability to respond accurately to patient inquiries.
-The chatbot is capable of answering common questions, such as the purpose of specific medications, potential side effects, visual representations of drugs, and available alternatives with similar compositions.

-The integration of RAG ensures that the chatbot generates reliable and contextually relevant responses by utilizing a combination of knowledge retrieval and natural language generation.
-This innovative system aims to streamline the prescription interpretation process, minimize human errors, and empower patients and pharmacists by providing a reliable, user-friendly interface for medication-related inquiries.

 ## Model Architecture of PharmaBot